Clozing the Gap: Exploring Why Language Model Surprisal Outperforms Cloze Surprisal: Experiment 2: Why Does LM Surprisal Predict RTs Better?

 \subsection{Results}

 The aggregate results in Figure \ref{fig:exp2} show that all three manipulations result in a significant decrease in fit to human RTs, providing support for all three hypotheses.\footnote{For H$_2$ and H$_3$, which required decisions about the number of clusters and the frequency threshold respectively, we report results using 80 clusters and a threshold of $10^4$ per billion as representative examples of the similar trend observed across settings.
-Full results are reported in Appendix \ref{app:exp2_full}.} In other words, GPT2 appears to yield stronger predictors of RTs than cloze responses due to its ability to assign highly fine-grained probabilities (H$_1$) and distinguish between semantically similar words (H$_2$) and low-frequency words (H$_3$).
+Results based on different numbers of clusters and frequency thresholds, alongside results from the five individual runs for H$_1$ and H$_2$, are reported in Appendix \ref{app:exp2_full}.} In other words, GPT2 appears to yield stronger predictors of RTs than cloze responses due to its ability to assign highly fine-grained probabilities (H$_1$) and distinguish between semantically similar words (H$_2$) and low-frequency words (H$_3$).

 The by-measure results in Figure \ref{fig:exp2_bymeasure} show that compared to results from unaltered GPT2 surprisal in Figure \ref{fig:exp1}, the decrease in fit to RT is the most apparent on the Provo ET measures, with cloze surprisal now explaining RTs over and above surprisal from the manipulated GPT2 variants.
 We speculate that the effect is not as large on the UCL ET measures due to the different characteristics of the corpus.
 The UCL corpus is a collection of short, isolated sentences that consist of all high-frequency words; therefore, most notably, our manipulation based on H$_{3}$ is unlikely to change the surprisal predictors by much.